ford442/b3hd/README.md

 You can replace the default intro graphics simply by replacing the intro.mp4 with another video named intro.mp4.

-Clicking the screen will slide into view the time slider for how rapidly the clip switches.
+Clicking the screen will slide into view the time slider controlling how rapidly the clip switches.
 The slider's min/max duration can be adjusted by changing /index.php at line 158: "values: {min:.8, max:8.0}".

 FURTHER DELELOPMENT